The Harish-Chandra integral: An introduction with examples: Proofs of Harish-Chandra's formula

-Now that we have one expression for the value of $\Pi(\partial) \phi_f (h) |_{h=0}$, we'll calculate it again in a different way and equate the two answers to each other.
-We apply the product rule to compute where we have used the fact that the Haar measure $dg$ is taken to be normalized.
+Now that we have one expression for the value of $\Delta_\gog(\partial) \phi_f (x) |_{x=0}$, we'll calculate it again in a different way and equate the two answers to each other.
+We apply the product rule to compute where we have used the facts that the Haar measure $dg$ is taken to be normalized and that $\Delta_\gog(0) = 0$.

-Equating (\ref{eqn:exp1}) and (\ref{eqn:exp2}), we see that $c = [\![\Pi,\Pi]\!] / \Pi(h_2)$.
-Plugging this result into (\ref{eqn:phi_avg}) and multiplying both sides by $\Pi(h_2)$ gives the desired formula which we have established {\it with the assumptions} that $h_1 \in \mathfrak{h}_0$ and $\Pi(h_2) \not = 0$.
+Equating (\ref{eqn:exp1}) and (\ref{eqn:exp2}), we see that $c = [\![\Delta_\gog,\Delta_\gog]\!] / \Delta_\gog(y)$.
+Plugging this result into (\ref{eqn:phi_avg}) and multiplying both sides by $\Delta_\gog(y)$ gives the desired formula, which we have established {\it with the assumptions} that $x \in \tot$ and $y \in \tot'_\C$.

-To extend the result to all $h_1, h_2 \in \mathfrak{h}$, we observe that the left- and right-hand sides are both holomorphic functions on $\mathfrak{h} \times \mathfrak{h}$, and that these functions agree on $\mathfrak{h}_0 \times \{h \in \mathfrak{h} \textrm{ }|\textrm{ } \Pi(h) \not = 0 \}$, so that they must agree on all of $\mathfrak{h} \times \mathfrak{h}$.
+To extend the result to all $x, y \in \tot_\C$, we observe that the left- and right-hand sides are both holomorphic functions on $\tot_\C \times \tot_\C$, and that these functions agree on $\tot \times \tot'_\C$, so that they must agree on all of $\tot_\C \times \tot_\C$.
 This completes the proof. \end{proof}